 A similar reasoning can be made about the paradigm in (10).
-The context already establishes that the gesture for BIG is compatible with the truth conditions for VERY-BIG; and this conclusion also follows from the reading obtained in (11)).
-Still, deviance is obtained in (10), and it can naturally be explained as a Blind implicature: given the context, BIG_moving_arms raises VERY-BIG_moving_arms as an alternative, and the ensuing alternative gives rise to a contradiction in view of the context.
+The context already establishes that the gesture for BIG is compatible with the truth conditions for VERY-BIG; and this conclusion also follows from the readings obtained in (11).
+In other words, BIG doesn't mean something like: 'exactly this big', but rather 'at least this big'.
+Still, deviance is obtained in (10), and it can naturally be explained as a Blind implicature: given the context, BIG raises VERY-BIG as an alternative, and the ensuing alternative gives rise to a contradiction in view of the context.

-(10) In my Weight Watchers' group, everyone who is BIG [big] is VERY-BIG

-(10) In my Weight Watchers' group, everyone who is BIG [big] is VERY-BIG
+(10) In my Weight Watchers' group, everyone who is BIG\

+[[big] is VERY-BIG

+i [very big].

-(11) John is n my group and since he is
+John is in my group and since he is

+he is really serious about his diet.

 (11) a.
-John isn't BIG

-(11) a.
-John isn't BIG
+John isn't BIG\

-(11) a.
-John isn't BIG
+=> John isn't big (let alone very big)

+&lt;sup>6 We use two identical pictures for simplicity, but each occurrence of CROSS should in fact be realized in a slightly different part of gestural space.

 b.
-None of my friends is BIG.=> none of my friends is big (let alone very big)
+None of my friends is BIG\

+=> none of my friends is big (let alone very big)